The Unparalleled Paiute ATV Trail

 The town history goes back to the mid-19th century when gold, and an old arrastra (a primitive mill system used for pulverizing gold or silver ore and extracting the precious metal) were discovered, precipitating the Bullion Canyon gold rush.
 It is unclear whether the arrastra was of Spanish origin, but the Old Spanish Trail did pass through the area.

 “The Old Spanish Trail was the trail that came out of Santa Fe, New Mexico and weaved its way to Los Angeles,” says Max Reid, a retired staff officer for the Fishlake National Forest.
 “It was the longest, crookedest, meanest old trail.
 They run horses, they run slaves, anything — furs, you name it, they moved it up and that that Spanish Trail.
 It was the Interstate of the day.”

 Bob Leonard, the forest archeologist for the Fishlake National Forest, is currently researching the trail, says Reid.
 “He is without a doubt, in my opinion, the best interpretive archeologist in the nation, bar none.”
 He adds, “he takes history and brings it to life.”

 And there is a lot of history in this area just waiting to be heard; history of the miners, of the Spanish, and of the Fremont Indians, for whom the state park is named.
-The Fremont Indian State Park Museum has several facilities through the area including the Castle Rock and Sam Stowe camping areas and the museum/visitors center.
+The Fremont Indian State Park Museum in Sevier has several facilities through the area including the Castle Rock and Sam Stowe camping areas and the museum/visitors center.

 The museum has extensive information and displays about the Fremont Indians including, artifacts recovered from the area.
 It is situated among the rocky hillsides and there are several trailheads to view petroglyphs nearby.